The high-Re far wake of a slender body and the effects of density stratification: Conclusions

 \section{Conclusions}

 In this study, we analyze the turbulent wake of a 6:1 prolate spheroid at $\Rey = 10^{5}$ and three body-based Froude numbers $\Fro = \infty, 2$, and $10$.
 Using the body-exclusive simulations, we access downstream distance up to $x/D = 80$ for all three cases, enabling the study of the far wake of a high-$\Rey$ slender body for the first time in the slender wake literature.
 For the unstratified case, unlike bluff-body wakes, the near wake is not dominated by the vortex shedding.
 Instead, the recirculation region is small, the near-wake is quasi-parallel, and the turbulence is broadband.
 These features have strong implications on how the wake statistics evolve.
-We find that the mean defect velocity $U_d$ decays as $U_d \sim x^{-1}$ for $30 < x/D < 80$, instead of the classical $U_d \sim x^{-2/3}$ scaling.
-Further analyses show that this scaling emerges due to the non-equilibrium scaling of dissipation, i.e., $\varepsilon~\sim(\Rey/\Rey_k)^2k^{3/2}/L$ instead of the classical $\varepsilon \sim k^{3/2}/L$.
+We find that the mean defect velocity $U_d$ decays as $U_d \sim x^{-6/5}$ for $30 < x/D < 80$, instead of the classical $U_d \sim x^{-2/3}$ scaling.
+Further analyses show that this scaling emerges due to the non-equilibrium scaling of dissipation, i.e., $\varepsilon~\sim(\Rey_k/\Rey)^2k^{3/2}/L$ instead of the classical $\varepsilon \sim k^{3/2}/L$.
 The region where this non-equilibrium scaling emerges is marked by the appearance of a visible large-scale helical structure, indicating a link between the coherent structures and non-classical wake scalings.

 For the stratified wakes, we find that the wake generator has a significant influence on the wake decay rates.
-There are substantial differences with the wakes of bluff-bodies in similar conditions, particularly at the strongly stratified case of $\Fro = 2$.
+There are substantial differences with the wakes of bluff bodies in similar conditions, particularly for the strongly stratified case of $\Fro = 2$.
 The $\Fro = 2$ wake shows $U_d \sim x^{-3/4}$ from $Nt > 15$.
-Although, the rate of decay is in accord with the quasi-two-dimensional (Q2D) scalings of Spedding \cite{Spedding1997}, it occurs quite early compared to previous experimental and numerical works where the Q2D regime appears around $Nt \approx 50$.
+Although, the rate of decay is in accord with the quasi-two-dimensional (Q2D) power-law of Spedding \cite{Spedding1997}, it occurs quite early compared to previous experimental and numerical works where the Q2D regime appears around $Nt \approx 50$.
 Visualizations show that both mean and turbulence are strongly modulated by the steady lee waves and the unique separation pattern of the turbulent boundary layer.
-Further investigations on the peculiar characteristics of stratified slender-body wakes are underway and will be reported in more detail in future studies.